MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP_Debugging.md

 ### Determine which of the COM ports is active

 Only one of the four virtual COM ports presented by the NXP EVK boards is active.
 Determine which one is active by connecting to each COM port using a serial terminal (e.g. PuTTY) and observing the output while the NVK EVK board boots.
 Specify 921600 as the speed or baud rate when connecting to the COM port.
-Take a note of the COM port that prints logging data during boot.
+Take a note of the COM port that prints logging data to the serial terminal during boot.

 ### Enable serial kernel debugging on the NXP board